DaveYongExa/MySQL-DB-backup-bash-script/README.md

 # MySQL-backup-bash-script
-First need create folder mysqlbackup under /backup
+1. First need to create a folder mysqlbackup under /backup
+2.